CenturyLinkCloud/PublicKB/Blueprints/how-to-build-a-blueprint.md

   <div></div>
   <div><strong>4.
 Add an Existing Blueprint to this Blueprint</strong>
   </div>
-  <div>During this step the option is available to call other blueprint from the one being designed.&nbsp; This feature greatly helps in giving the ability to treat blueprints as components and be able to be put together in a highly customizable way.</div>
+  <div>During this step the option is available to call other blueprint from the one being designed.
+This feature greatly helps in giving the ability to treat blueprints as components and be able to be put together in a highly customizable way.</div>
   <div>
     <ul>
       <li>On the third step of the Blueprint Designer, choose the "Add Blueprint" button.